-The attendant led me into a large steamy room, asking if it was my first time at a Turkish bath, to which I responded “yes.”
+The attendant led me into a sizeable steamy room, asking if it was my first time at a Turkish bath, to which I responded “yes.”

-I was asked to lay down on the hot marble slab, which I did slowly, as my body was still acclimatizing to the change in ambient temperature.
+I was asked to lay down on the hot marble slab.
+I did so slowly; my body was still acclimatizing to the change in ambient temperature.

-The purpose of lying on hot marble for 10 minutes is apparently to soften one’s skin and help their body adapt more quickly to the warmer room.
+The purpose of lying on hot marble for 10 minutes is to soften one's skin and help one's body adapt more quickly to the warmer room.

 He donned an exfoliation mitten, called a kese, and began scrubbing my back, arms, and legs.

 His pressure was perfect, making for a pleasant experience.
-But he also made it a point to show me how much dead skin he was removing, something I could’ve done without.
+But he also made it a point to show me how much dead skin he removed, something I could've done without.